With the advent of WordPress, anyone can now register a domain name and start a blog within no time, but how many of them are really successful?

 1. I started a breastfeeding blog in 2009 because I had zero support besides my husband (who wasn’t the best lactation consultant LOL)!
 I also wanted to help other moms in the same situation and I loved to write!
 I really wanted something great to happen with it but eventually, life took over, I lost focus, and I let it go.
 I kick myself thinking about where it would be if I kept it!!!

 2. I made money pretty early on, I actually made a little over $100 in my second month.
 I’ll be honest though, this time around I had years of freelance writing experience so I knew what I was doing.
-I launched this blog a little over a year ago and told myself to go all in for one year and see what happens.
+I launched this blog a little over a year ago and told myself to go all-in for one year and see what happens.
 My goal was to quit my job and blog full-time and I’m very close to reaching that goal!
 The first blog I made pennies!
-This time around I read as much as I could, looked at it like a business, and launched it with a bunch of posts ready to go.
+This time around I read as much as I could, looked at it as a business, and launched it with a bunch of posts ready to go.
 I also knew a lot about Pinterest and focused heavily on it.
 Best advice?
 If you love to write, keep at it every day!!
 Avoid negative people and read about people that inspire you that are successful.
 Stay focused and work on one goal at a time, never stop learning and reading!
 And most importantly, remember to be patient and thankful for every cent you do make!

 #10 Gemma Mcb

-Gemma, is a mom of two girls, and the creator of Seasidesundays.com.
+Gemma is a mom of two girls, and the creator of Seasidesundays.com.
 The goal of her blog is to help women get smart about money and grow their income.

 1. To learn more before launching as I’ve had to redo a lot for SEO purposes and other stuff.